Types of Sinus Congestion

 Decongestants

-Sinus Congestion medicines like oral decongestants (like pseudoephedrine) or nasal sprays (such as oxymetazoline) can help reduce nasal congestion by constricting blood vessels in the nasal passages.
+Sinus congestion medicines, such as oral decongestants (like pseudoephedrine) and nasal sprays (like oxymetazoline), help clear a blocked nose by shrinking the swollen blood vessels in the nasal passages.
 However, nasal sprays should not be used continuously for more than a few days to avoid rebound congestion.

 Antihistamines